[Last updated: 11 May 2019]

 - Police patrolling is in place and the local community has their own volunteers making announcements to take care of your bag and belongings (and children too!)

-- More importantly, understand that the food tastes the same even if you had visited Mohammad Ali Road on a normal day instead of during this holy month.
-The food won’t miraculously taste gob smacking delicious.
-One visits Mohammad Ali Road during Ramadan for the hype, chaos, ambiance and set up.
+- Understand that the food would taste the same even on a normal day.
+One visits Mohammad Ali Road during Ramadan for the chaos, ambiance and set up.

 Tandoori chicken pieces.
 Also notice the sight of raw meat right behind the second thal